Ten Tragic Days: The Ten Days

+9 February, the coup begins

+Rumors of a pending overthrow of Madero were passed around openly in the capital, with only moderate enthusiasm.
+One vocal proponent of the removal of Madero was General Manuel Mondragón, who had accumulated finances under the Porfirio Díaz regime as an artillery expert, and was under suspicion of theft and corruption.
+Gathering the support of his officers and staff, he persuaded the cadets of the Escuela Militar de Aspirantes Military School located at Tlalpan to join him.
+The cadets appear to have acted under the direct orders of their instructors and senior commanders who were largely drawn from the conservative upper-class families of Mexican society, who supported a counter-revolution.
+They were joined by infantry and cavalry units of the regular army, from the Tlalpan garrison.

+On February 9, 1913, the cadets entered the city in trolley cars.
+In the early morning, they gathered before the civilian penitentiary, where they demanded the release of General Félix Díaz.
+After a brief parley (the commander was killed), Díaz was freed.
+The cadets and soldiers under the leadership of their officers, proceeded to the Santiago Tlatelolco military prison, where they demanded and secured the release of General Reyes.
+When released, General Reyes mounted a horse and led part of the cadets and a column of soldiers to the National Palace, arriving there at 7:30 AM Reyes appeared to have had full confidence that he would be welcomed and that the Palace would be delivered over to him.
+He rode to its gate "as if on parade".
+Reyes was fired upon, and fell from his horse mortally wounded; the men behind him scattered, and many spectators were killed in the confused shooting that followed.
+When the firing ceased 400 lay dead and over 1,000 were wounded; among them General Villar, the military commander.
+A bullet had cut through his collarbone.
+The Mexican Secretary of War, Ángel García Peña, was shot through the arm.

 Pres.
 Madero was in the presidential residence at Chapultepec Castle, three miles away from the initial fighting.
 He received word of the coup at about 8 am.
 Madero mounted a horse and, with a small escort including the Secretaries of Finance and Treasury, rode into the city.
 Arriving at the end of the broad Avenida Juárez and finding the narrower streets thronged, he dismounted and went into a photographer's studio opposite the unfinished Teatro Nacional (National Theater), to telephone for later news.
 There he was joined by a few citizens and army officers, among them Victoriano Huerta, then on inactive duty due to an eye condition.
 Huerta had been considered in disfavor and was known to be resentful at not having been made Madero's Minister of War.
 Madero on his part had reservations about Huerta, an efficient but brutal officer with serious drinking problems.